serilog-mssql/serilog-sinks-mssqlserver/README.md

 ```

-### Code + External (.NET Standard)
+### Code + _Microsoft.Extensions.Configuration_

-.NET Standard projects can build (or inject) a configuration object using _Microsoft.Extensions.Configuration_ and pass it to the sink's configuration method.
+Projects can build (or inject) a configuration object using _Microsoft.Extensions.Configuration_ and pass it to the sink's configuration method.
 If provided, the settings of a `ColumnOptions` object created in code are treated as a baseline which is then updated from the external configuration data.
 See the [External Configuration Syntax](#external-configuration-syntax) topic for details.

 ```csharp
 var appSettings = new ConfigurationBuilder()